khulnasoft/khulnasoft/doc/dev/background-information/sql/upgrades_and_migrator_design.md

     the up command will cause the set of *successfully applied migrations* to be between two versions, where drift is well-defined.
--   **Site Admins Error:** Errors in git-ops like deploying to production on the wrong version of Sourcegraph manifests have introduced drift.
+-   **Site Admins Error:** Errors in git-ops like deploying to production on the wrong version of Khulnasoft manifests have introduced drift.
 Another source is the incorrect procedure in downgrading.
 -   **Historic Bugs**: We, at one point, [too eagerly backfilled